Thursday, November 21, 2024

 But despite his reputation for short fiction, John recently started a series, Scaleborn, of which Immaculate Scoundrels (2024) is the first.

 It is well done fantasy, blending epic fantasy with sword-and-sorcery.
 It boasts a nice cast of characters and a lot of action.
 The prose is clean and unadorned, modern, and dialogue-heavy.
-It reminded me more of Joe Abercrombie than the stylized Jack Vance shaded with a ornate Clark Ashton Smith flourishes that I was used from his prior works.
+It reminded me more of Joe Abercrombie than the stylized Jack Vance shaded with ornate Clark Ashton Smith flourishes that I was used from his prior works.

 I think the style of Immaculate Scoundrels probably works best for longer, multi-series works.
 Or perhaps Fultz, who once described his literary influences as Lord Dunsany, Howard, Lovecraft, Smith, Tolkien, Tanith Lee, Darrell Schweitzer, and others, has finally found his voice.